Andrew is an experienced Clinical Negligence barrister and head of the Clinical Negligence and Personal Injury Groups.

 - Fractured spine with lifelong neurological consequences.

-- Holiday illness claims – gastric illness, cardiac injury from infection.
+- Holiday illness claims – gastric illness, cardiac injury from secondary infection.

 As part of St. Philips’ commitment to providing continuity of service through a case from the earliest advice on prospects to trail, if required, Andrew regularly appears in CCMCs in both the County and High Court.
 Andrew understands the importance of fighting for the directions that allow a case to be resolved justly on behalf of a claimant, and the importance to that of a costs budget being set that allows sufficient funding to be in place for expert evidence and solicitors work to see that the case is litigated properly.
 In the earliest part of his career Andrew accepted instructions in specialist costs work, drafting and arguing points of dispute and replies, and attending hearings (including before Masters and Costs Judges in the Senior Courts Costs Office in London).
-This early training has always meant that Andrew is comfortable with costs negotiation and argument before the Courts on costs issues.
-The budgets Andrew tends to work with are in the £100,000 to £250,000 range.
+This early training has always ensured that Andrew is comfortable with costs negotiation and arguments before the Courts.
+The budgets Andrew tends to work with are in the £100,000 to £400,000 range.
 Andrew’s philosophy for Costs Budgeting is to know the case thoroughly and be pragmatic in the hearing, being careful to achieve the best overall result on the budget from the particular judge.
-Regular appearances before the more senior District Judges in Birmingham, as well as in Coventry, help to ensure that he knows the approaches and idiosyncrasies of many of the judges and tends to be trusted and listened to by them.+ Add to Brochure
+Regular appearances before the more senior District Judges in Birmingham and the Midlands, help to ensure that he knows their approaches and idiosyncrasies to the advantage of his lay and professional clients.+ Add to Brochure

 Andrew has experience of high value claims arising from very serious injuries.
 Recent cases include: